ccstolley/proby/README.md

 Proby - a system probe
 ==

-Proby is a daemon that response to simple text commands to provide system information.
+Proby is a daemon that responds to simple text commands to provide system information.
 This is especially useful for monitoring services such as Argus or Nagios.